cisco/mindmeld/source/userguide/auto_annotator.rst

 ``'unannotate'`` (:class:`list`): List of annotation rules in the same format as those used for annotation.
 These rules specify which entities should have their annotations removed.
 By default, :attr:`files` is None.

-``'spacy_model'`` (:class:`str`): :attr:`en_core_web_lg` is used by default for the best performance.
-Alternative options are :attr:`en_core_web_sm` and :attr:`en_core_web_md`.
-This parameter is optional and is specific to the use of the :class:`SpacyAnnotator`.
+``'spacy_model_size'`` (:class:`str`): :attr:`lg` is used by default for the best performance.
+Alternative options are :attr:`sm` and :attr:`md`.
+This parameter is optional and is specific to the use of the :class:`MultiLingualAnnotator`.
+The language is inferred from the :attr:`LANGUAGE_CONFIG` in :attr:`config.py`.
 If the selected model is not in the current environment it will automatically be downloaded.
-Refer to Spacy's documentation to learn more about their `English models <https://spacy.io/models/en>`_.
-The Spacy Annotator is currently not designed to support other language but they may be used.
+Refer to Spacy's documentation to learn more about their `NER models <https://spacy.io/models/>`_.

 Using the Bootstrap Annotator
 ----------------------------